Systems Admin

 Edit dialog for SRV02 with Enabled membership status selected and Browse For Folder open showing D:\Common selected under SRV02.std.local

-Once SRV02 shows D:\Common and Enabled in the members list, click Next.
-Review the summary of all replication group settings, then click Create.
-The wizard runs through all configuration tasks – when the Confirmation page shows every item as Success, click Close.
+SRV02 now shows D:\Common and Enabled.
+Review the summary on the next page, then click Create.
+The wizard runs through every configuration task; when the Confirmation page shows everything as Success, click Close.

 Local Path of Common on Other Members showing SRV02 with D:\Common and Enabled status, the Review Settings and Create Replication Group summary page, and the Confirmation page with all tasks showing Success

-All configuration steps report Success – the Common_Rep replication group is now active and will begin initial synchronization
+All configuration tasks report Success — Common_Rep is live and starting initial replication.

-Step 17 – Verify the Replication Group in DFS Management
+Step 17 — Verify Common_Rep in DFS Management

 DFS Management console showing the Common_Rep replication group listed under the Replication node with SRV01 and SRV02 visible as members

-Common_Rep is active in DFS Management – the Memberships tab shows the status of replication on each member server
+Common_Rep is active — the Memberships tab shows replication state per member server.

 Two File Explorer windows side by side showing \\srv01\Common and \\srv02\Common each containing the same four New Text Documents, confirming successful DFS Replication